 Need for increased self-sufficiency

-- Chairman of Energi21, Bjørn N. Holsen writes in the foreword to Strategy 2022, among other things; We feel that global supply chains within the energy segments are vulnerable, and that geopolitical unrest is linked to the ongoing energy crisis in Europe.
-Overall, this leads to an increased need for regional supply chains and a desire to increase energy independence in Europe. -Norway should act on this need for change to create new green industries, both to produce services and technology for its own needs, but even more importantly to establish itself as a competitive supplier of energy solutions to Europe and the rest of the world.
+Chairman of Energi21, Bjørn N. Holsen writes in the foreword to Strategy 2022, among other things; -We also see that global supply chains, includingthose in the energy segment, are vulnerable, and that thereis a connection between geopolitical unrest and the ongoingenergy crisis in Europe.
+Overall, this leads to an increasedneed for regional supply chains and a desire to cut Russia gas dependency. -Norway should utilise this restructuring need to create new green industries, both with a view to producing services and technology to cover the country’s own needs, but, evenmore importantly, to position itself as a competitive supplier of energy solutions for Europe and the rest of the world.